Help for Parents of Children With Hearing Loss

 Support for Parents of Children With Hearing Loss

-Under the Individuals With Disabilities Education Act (IDEA), children with hearing loss are entitled to help and education from the time they are born and throughout their school years.
-Early help can teach your child to communicate through speech or signing, or a combination of both.
+The Individuals With Disabilities Education Act (IDEA) says that children with hearing loss are entitled to help and education from the time they are born and throughout their school years.
+Early help can teach your child how to communicate through speech or signing, or a mix of both.

-If your child needs ongoing help in school, work with your school administrators to make sure he or she gets it.
-As your child grows, it's likely that his or her education program will need readjusting.
-So you will need to stay involved to ensure your child gets the help he or she needs.
+If your child needs ongoing help in school, work with his school’s administrators to see how he can get it.
+As he grows, it's likely that his education program will need to adjust.
+So stay in touch with his teachers and other school professionals to figure out what he needs.

 Here are a few things you can do to help your child -- and yourself:

 Educate yourself.
-Web sites, as well as government and nonprofit groups, can help you keep up with the latest developments and research.
+Web sites, as well as government and nonprofit groups, can help you keep up with the latest research.

 Communicate.
-Seek out support groups and online chat communities for parents of children with hearing loss.
+Connect with support groups and online chat communities for parents of children with hearing loss.
 They know what you’re going through and can give you a lot of information, advice, and understanding.

 Stay in touch with your child.
-Some children with hearing loss feel socially isolated.
-But early treatment and the use of hearing aids can reduce the chances of social isolation.
+Some children with hearing loss feel isolated from other kids their age.
+But early treatment and hearing aids can reduce the chances they’ll feel alone.

 Take care of yourself and your other relationships.
-Getting help for children with hearing loss can take all of your time.
-But don't neglect your own well-being or other relationships.
+Getting help for children with hearing loss can take a lot of time.
+But don't forget to tend to your own well-being or other people in your life.
 Make time for your spouse or partner, stay in touch with friends, and do things you enjoy.